AdrianMartinezCodes/MemoryEditor/README.md

 # Memory Editor for macOS

-Memory Editor for macOs V 0.1
+Memory Editor for macOS V 0.1

+## Motivation
+Windows has a fairly standard process to editing memory using their api.
+This programs aims to serve as introduction to using the macOS api.

 ## Features

-Currenly supportes modifying int values.
+Currenly supportes modifying int values, std::string, and char.

 ## Prerequisites